VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 * `{lhs}` is the key we want to bind.

-* `{rhs}` is tha action we want to execute.
+* `{rhs}` is the action we want to execute.
 It can be a string with a command, or an expression.
 You can also provide a lua function.

 * `{opts}` this must be a lua table.
 If you don't know what is a "lua table" just think is a way of storing several values in one place.
 Anyway, it can have these properties.